 This is almost certainly the first of Ribera's two etchings depicting Saint Jerome in the wilderness, interrupted by the sound of a trumpet.
-Its date1621indicates that it postdates the painting of the same subject sent to the Colegiata in Osuna.
-The five paintings by Ribera in Osuna were critically early commissions received soon after the artist settled in Naples.
+Its date—1621—indicates that it postdates the painting of the same subject Ribera sent to the Colegiata in Osuna in Spain.
+The five paintings by Ribera in Osuna were early commissions received soon after the artist settled in Naples.

-Although the etching relates to the painting, the disparities are numerous.
+Although the etching relates to the painting, there are many disparities.
 In the print the saint is shown seated and sharpening his pen rather than reclining and contemplating a skull, and the angel is suggested only by hands that emerge from clouds, clasping the trumpet.
 Such variations are typical of Ribera, who characteristically used printmaking to experiment with compositions that had already appeared in paint as well as to disseminate his images to a wider public.